 Another important advantage of the Behavioral Health Home is that individuals have a single care manager, providing the opportunity to develop a trusting relationship and making the person served more comfortable about expressing symptoms and concerns.

-The Veterans Wellness Program at Arundel Lodge provides a holistic, person-centered approach in addressing the psychological, social, emotional, physical and environmental needs of military veterans and their families.
+As a VA approved program, the Veterans Program at Arundel Lodge provides a holistic, person-centered approach in addressing the psychological, social, emotional, physical and environmental needs of military veterans and their families.
 We understand their ultimate desire to find a quality of life that embraces wellness—an empowering choice toward a healthy and fulﬁlling life.

-Our programs, facilitated by licensed professionals, offer a comprehensive spectrum of services to meet the needs of veterans and their families who seek health and wellness, leading to a fresh sense of self, family and hope.
+Our programs, facilitated by licensed professionals with military experience, offer a comprehensive spectrum of services to meet the needs of veterans and their families who seek health and wellness, leading to a fresh sense of self, family and hope.

 · Individual, group, and family counseling